Kerava: Languages

+At least 40 different languages are spoken in Kerava.
+The most common foreign languages are Estonian (3.4%), Russian (2.9%), Arabic (1.2%), Ukrainian (1.0%) and English (0.7%).

+Immigration

+As of 2024, there were 6,777 persons with a foreign background living in Kerava, or 16% of the population.
+The number of residents who were born abroad was 5,888, or 15% of the population.
+The number of persons with foreign citizenship living in Kerava was 4,715.
+Most foreign-born citizens came from Estonia, the former Soviet Union, Turkey and Ukraine.

+The relative share of immigrants in Kerava's population is above the national average.
+Moreover, the city's new residents are increasingly of foreign origin.
+This will increase the proportion of foreign residents in the coming years.

+Religion

+In 2023, the Evangelical Lutheran Church was the largest religious group with 53.7% of the population of Kerava.
+Other religious groups accounted for 3.4% of the population.
+42.9% of the population had no religious affiliation.

 Transport

 Kerava has two railway stations, Kerava Central Railway Station and Savio station.
 The Kerava Central Railway Station is an interchange station, with connections from the main track from Helsinki to Riihimäki to the tracks to Lahti and Porvoo.
 The Helsinki Airport (HEL) is located about 15 kilometers to the southwest of the city by car.
 It is 32 km along Highway 4 (E75) from Kerava to the city center of Helsinki.

 The city of Kerava joined Helsinki Regional Transport Authority (HSL) in 2010.

 Culture

 Food

-Many garlic dishes were named traditional food of Kerava parish in the 1980s: Yrjö's lamb (à la Jorgos), garlic potatoes and crushed garlic in oil, and, as a dessert, a gooseberry pie with vanilla sauce.
+Many garlic dishes were named as traditional foods of the Kerava parish in the 1980s: Yrjö's lamb (à la Jorgos), garlic potatoes and crushed garlic in oil, and, as a dessert, a gooseberry pie with vanilla sauce.

 Politics

 Results of the 2019 Finnish parliamentary election in Kerava: